-Then again, there’s always eBay, where people also offer items with a buy-it-now price of 1p, which essentially means they don’t want them and are keen to offload the goods to anyone who’s willing to take them.
+Then again, there’s always eBay, where people also offer items without a reserve which may mean they're keen to offload the goods for a very low price to anyone who’s willing to take them.
 Beware that this may include broken items, though, so check that whatever you’re looking at – a fridge, or TV, for example – is in working order first.

-A booming number of facebook groups have popped up over recent years, where plenty of people advertise unwanted items in your local area – provided you’re able to pick these up.
+A booming number of facebook groups have popped up over recent years, where plenty of people advertise unwanted items in your local area – provided you’re able to pick them up.

 It’s worth signing up to local groups such as those aimed at local mums (even if you’re not a mum) and seeing what’s on offer.

-As sharing communities, you’ll ideally want to build your profile and trust among users by also offering goods for sale – this isn’t essential, but some groups will insist you do this as part of the process.
+- You’ll ideally want to build your profile and trust among sharing communities by also offering goods for sale or for free.
+This isn’t essential, but some groups will insist you do this as part of the process.
 The items don’t need to be anything special – a pile of old magazines will do, and somebody is likely to want them.

-Be quick – items go fast on these sites.
-Be clear on when you can pick the item up, and a reason why you need it.
+- Be quick – items go fast on these sites - and be clear on when you can pick the item up.